top of page

 The History of Paella

-A traditional Spanish paella dish being cooked over an open flame in a large paella pan.
+A traditional Spanish paella dish being cooked outdoors over an open flame in a large paella pan.

 Title